 The company issued 1.75 percent, five-year securities that yield 115 basis points more than similar-maturity Treasuries, according to data compiled by Bloomberg.
 Proceeds from the sale may be used to buy back stock, El Segundo, California-based DirecTV said today in a regulatory filing.

 Of the company’s $17.2 billion of bonds outstanding, no debt had been slated to mature in 2018 before today’s sale, Bloomberg data show.
-While DirecTV shares have gained (DTV) more than 20 percent in the last 12 months, the stock trades at a price- to-earnings multiple of 12.7, less than the 17.4 average among U.S. cable and satellite companies.
+While DirecTV shares have gained (DTV:US) more than 20 percent in the last 12 months, the stock trades at a price- to-earnings multiple of 12.7, less than the 17.4 average among U.S. cable and satellite companies.

 The new bonds were rated Baa2 by Moody’s Investors Service and BBB from Standard & Poor’s.